Contrasting Nexstar Media Group (NXST) & Phoenix New Media (FENG)

-Nexstar Media Group (NASDAQ: NXST) and Phoenix New Media (NYSE:FENG) are both consumer discretionary companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their profitability, valuation, earnings, dividends, risk, analyst recommendations and institutional ownership.
+Nexstar Media Group (NASDAQ: NXST) and Phoenix New Media (NYSE:FENG) are both consumer discretionary companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their profitability, risk, earnings, valuation, analyst recommendations, dividends and institutional ownership.

-14.9% of Phoenix New Media shares are owned by institutional investors.
-6.4% of Nexstar Media Group shares are owned by company insiders.
-Comparatively, 10.9% of Phoenix New Media shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This is a breakdown of recent recommendations and price targets for Nexstar Media Group and Phoenix New Media, as provided by MarketBeat.
+This is a summary of current recommendations and price targets for Nexstar Media Group and Phoenix New Media, as provided by MarketBeat.com.

 |Sell Ratings